 10 Signs Your Business is Ready for CRM

-So how do you determine it’s probably time for a CRM application?
+So how do you determine it’s probably time for a CRM solution?
 Often, the CRM wake-up call for most organisations is usually something negative, that costs time and money:

 - You don't have visibility in your sales pipeline.
 You can’t differentiate between a cold lead and one that’s ready to buy.